-- The formal disciplinary process will involve the student being advised in writing, within five days, that the adjudication process has commenced and they will be required to have a meeting with the Program Leader and Centre Manager.
-They will be provided with all written reports and allegations in advance. - The student may be accompanied by a support person/advocate who is not a legal practitioner. - The Academic Integrity Committee will consist of: - The VET Centre Manager VET (Chair)the VET Program Leader - Nominee from the WAI International Office - o Academic or Non-academic nominee. - The student will be informed by email and followed up with a written letter, within five working days of the meeting, of the committee's decision, the reason for the decision, the proposed penalty (where appropriate) and the relevant appeal mechanism.
+- The formal disciplinary process will involve the student being advised in writing, within five days, that the adjudication process has commenced and they will be required to have a meeting with the Program Leader and Manager VET.
+They will be provided with all written reports and allegations in advance. - The student may be accompanied by a support person/advocate who is not a legal practitioner. - An Academic Integrity Committee will form to consist of: - Manager VET (Chair) - Program Leader - Nominee from the WAI International Office - Academic or Non-academic nominee. - The student will be informed by email and followed up with a written letter, within five working days of the meeting, of the committee's decision, the reason for the decision, the proposed penalty (where appropriate) and the relevant appeal mechanism.